Project Global Officer at Texas A&M

 - Discuss the scholarship program and available program options with the Project GO coordinator.

-- Visit the Education Abroad Programs Office and talk to an education abroad adviser about the program dates and the courses you will attend for your study abroad program.
+- Visit the Education Abroad Programs Office and speak with an education abroad adviser about the program dates and the courses you will attend for your study abroad program.

 - Ask your ROTC Commander for a letter of recommendation (link sent from online application).